 If the instructions say to send the original sales receipt, you must send the original receipt and not a copy.
 If you’ve bought many unrelated items, it helps to circle the line that shows the name and amount of the item that qualifies for the rebate.

 Don’t skimp when cutting out UPC symbols.

 UPC symbols are from the packaging of the item you bought — the little bars all in a row with some numbers underneath them.
 When you cut out the symbol, include the numbers.
-A person will be looking at your submission, not a machine, so they have to be able to read the numbers to tell if you’ve included the correct UPC or not.
+A person will be looking at your submission, not a machine.
+They have to be able to read the numbers to tell if you’ve included the correct UPC or not.
 (Unless you can submit the rebate online of course.
 Definitely do that if possible!)

 Double-check your submission for completeness.

-Look at the submission form, and actually check off each item you need to include as you put it in the envelope you’re going to send off.
+Look at the submission form, and take note.
+Actually check off each item you need to include as you put it in the envelope you’re going to send off.

 Keep a copy of everything you’re submitting.